goshevs/parallelize/README.md

 where:

-- `nodes` is the number of nodes requrested
+- `nodes` is the number of nodes requested
 - `ppn` is the number of processors per node
 - `walltime` is the length time for the job
 - `jobname` is the name that will be applied to all parallel jobs